tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-bdqffdq:FundamentalConcept	bdqffdq:SolutionsConcept
+bdqffdq:FundamentalConcept|bdqffdq:SolutionsConcept

 ### Definition

 'A specific statement about how to evaluate a criterion.'

 ### Comment

 'A specification is a technical desription of an assertion test.

-A specification is expected to have the following properies:
+A specification is expected to have the following properies:  (1) Expected Response, (2) Authorities and Parameters.'

-Expected Response

-Authorities and Parameters'

 ********************